CreadDiscans/ServiceDesigner/TUTORIAL.md

 ![ReactStrap](./asset/img/reactStrap.gif)

 > **ReactStrap** is really helpfull when you use React and set UI design simply by using bootstrap library.
 > You can use Bootstrap 4 components like React components in this tab.
 > * You can use ReactStrap Library in **_ServiceDesigner_**.
 > * You don't have to import each components whenever you use it anymore!
-> * Input the name of one of ReactStrap's components, and set property if you want.
+> * Just input the name of one of ReactStrap's components, and set property if you want.

 - [Reactstrap](https://reactstrap.github.io/) : React Bootstrap 4 components

 ### React Icons
 ![React Icons](./asset/img/reactIcons.gif)

-> **React Icons** provides free open srouce icons, so you can use them freely anywhere you want.
+> **React Icons** provides free open srouce icons for React framework.
+> So you can use them freely anywhere you want.

-> There are **eight** type icons that you can use through React Icons Library.
+> There are **eight** type of icon librariess that you can use through React Icons.
 > _Font Awesome_, _Ionicons_, _Material Design icons_, _Typicons_, _Github Octicons_, _Feather_, _Game Icons_, _Weather Icons_.
 > * Set element's name as the name of library's icon what you want to use.
 > * Then set size, color and other properties as you want to at the Property tab if you want.